Published in Journal of Constitutional Law, vol. 9, no. 2 (January 2007).

 Helmholz, Ely, Tushnet, Natural property rights

 Alexander, Gregory S., "Commentaries: The Ambiguous Work of “Natural Property Rights”" (2007).
 Cornell Law Faculty Publications.
-Paper 66.
+66.